Senior Lecturer in Dance & Performance

 Associate Professor in Audience Engagement; Postgraduate Research Tutor

 With a professional background in theatre management and producing, I now lecture and research in areas of audience engagement, arts management, arts marketing and cultural policy.
 Between 2010–2017, I was engaged an Artistic Assessor for Arts Council England.
 Since 2014 I have directed the National Summer School for Arts Fundraising and Leadership and recently led the evaluation of the national Arts Fundraising and Philanthropy Programme.
 I am the Co-Editor of Arts and the Market and have published widely in a number of leading peer-reviewed journals on arts marketing, arts management, cultural policy and cultural value.
-I am currently running an Arts and Humanities Research Council funded international network for audience research in the performing arts and writing a research monograph on audience engagement, which will be published by Palgrave Macmillan in 2018.
+I am currently running the Arts and Humanities Research Council funded International Network for Audience Research in the Performing Arts; leading the evaluation of the National Theatre's Theatre Nation Partnerships programme; and completing a research monograph on audience engagement, which will be published by Palgrave Macmillan in 2018/19.

 B.Walmsley@leeds.ac.uk / 0113 343 8722

 Lecturer in Applied Theatre and Intervention